Dine at these halal buffets in Singapore!

 Aside from being able to grill your meat, you can even DIY your own korean army stew with free-flowing prawns, chicken franks, mussels and korean ramyeon.
 The place is constantly packed though, so be prepared to join the queue!

 Address: 300 Tampines Avenue 5, #01-06 NTUC Income Tampines Junction, Singapore 529653

 Opening hours: Mon-Fri 11:30am to 3:30pm, 5:30pm to 10:30pm, Sat-Sun 11:30am to 10:30pm

 Tel: 6260 4247

-*Captain Kim Korean BBQ & Hotpot Buffet has applied for halal certification and is currently awaiting approval
+Captain Kim Korean BBQ & Hotpot Buffet is a halal-certified eatery.

 Halal buffets in Singapore

 If you think this is finally the time to start your diet, forget about it and just enjoy the coming months of feasting!
 While this list of halal buffets should suffice to last you till the next year, we also have a list of hotel seafood buffets for those who are looking for something more atas!